 A.G.
 Riddle talks a bit about his work and gives helpful advice for new and aspiring authors.

 THE ORIGINS MYSTERY (series)

 This techno thriller book series is what started it all for Riddle.
-The adventure begins in THE ATLANTIS GENE, when a geneticist discovers a secret that could be the end of all humanity.
+The adventure begins in THE ATLANTIS GENE, when a geneticist discovers a secret that could be the end of humanity as we know it.
 “I read a lot of non-fiction books (history, science, and biographies) and articles in scientific journals,” Riddle says about the research process of constructing such a science-dependent story.
-“News articles were also incredibly helpful because they confirmed what parts of my research and interests might be intriguing to a broader audience—that helped me choose what to put and what to leave out (always a challenge).”
+“News articles were also incredibly helpful because they confirmed what parts of my research and interests might be intriguing to a broader audience and that helped me choose what to put in and what to leave out (always a challenge).”

-THE ATLANTIS GENE has gone on to become an online phenomenon — it has sold millions of copies, been translated into multiple languages, and the Atlantis Gene movie is in the works.
-Now that Riddle is an established indie author, he shares some things he would have done differently, given the things he’s learned since the start of his journey.
+The Atlantis Gene has gone on to become an online phenomenon — it has sold millions of copies, been translated into multiple languages, and an Atlantis Gene movie is in the works.
+Now that Riddle is an established indie author, he shares some things he would have done differently when he started out.

 “I would suggest to anyone starting out to buy the best editing and cover art you can afford.
 You’ll learn a ton from the editing process, and it will save you a lot of one star reviews.
 If you can’t afford a professional editor, try finding a critique group or perhaps another author starting out who’s willing to read your work.
 Instead of a custom-made cover, you could start with a predesigned cover, which cost less than $200 and look fantastic.”

-Indeed, Riddle’s books have pretty fancy covers, as demonstrated in his stand-alone book, DEPARTURE, is yet another sci-fi thriller about a plane that takes off in the year 2015, but somehow crash lands in a different time… or a different world altogether.
+Indeed, Riddle’s books have pretty fancy covers, as demonstrated in his stand-alone book, DEPARTURE, a sci-fi thriller about a plane that takes off in the year 2015, but somehow crash lands in a different time…or a different world altogether.